Karplus-Lab-OSU/ensemblator/readme.rst

 Clustering Method
 ^^^^^^^^^^^^^^^^^^^^

     This option is used to select the clustering algorithm to use.
-The default is a (slightly) modified version of the k-means algorithm, the alternative is Affinity Propagation.
+The choices are a (slightly) modified version of the k-means algorithm, or Affinity Propagation.
 Both of these methods are described in more detail `below. <#clustering-methods>`_

 Max # of clusters to search for
 --------------------------------